-(2) Floods
+(2) Flooding

-(a) Colleton County is home to one of the longest freeflowing blackwater rivers in North America.
+- (a) Riverine flooding occurs when an increase in water volume within a river channel causes an overflow onto the surrounding floodplain.
+Colleton County is home to one of the longest free-flowing blackwater rivers in North America.
 The Edisto River completes its 206-mile journey to the Atlantic Ocean by passing through Colleton County's northern and eastern borders.
 While flooding can occur while storms are over Colleton County, flooding can also occur days later as a result of storms producing rain in areas north and west of Colleton County.
-Flooding is most prevalent along the Edisto River.
-Coastal flooding is usually the result of a severe weather system such as a tropical storm or hurricane which contains an element of high winds.
+Riverine flooding is most prevalent along the Edisto River between the Canadys State Park and the Jellicos / Camp Buddy areas.
+Ireland Creek is another area that can flood and affect an apartment complex and several businesses. - (b) Coastal flooding is usually the result of a severe weather system such as a tropical storm or hurricane which contains an element of high winds.
 Coastal flooding can also be caused by excessively high tides (King Tides).
 The damaging effects of coastal flooding are caused by the combination of storm surges, wind, rain, erosion, and battering of debris.
-Areas adjacent to the coastal areas, rivers, and low-lying areas throughout the county may experience flooding from a variety of situations like severe tropical storms, storm surges, or tsunamis.
+Areas adjacent to the coastal areas, rivers, and low-lying areas throughout the county may